 • CAT 12 Romex electrical wire (if you are transferring the box to a farther location)

-Step one – Turn off power at the Junction Box
+Step 1 – Turn off power at the Junction Box

-You will find the switch to connected to your particular junction box in the breaker box of your house.
+You will find the switch to connect to your particular junction box in your house’s breaker box.
 Power this off to stay safe on the job.

 safetyfirst